Je lutte donc je suis

-Je lutte donc je suis (French: I fight therefore I am) is a documentary film about social and political struggles in Greece and Spain, realized by Yannis Youlountas, in September 2015, in France.
-The title is made from the aphorism of the philosopher René Descartes Cogito ergo sum (I think therefore I am).
-Although it was not distributed by any mainstream company, it has had a very large success, and has been shown to numerous theaters, festivals, in France and in Europe.
+Je lutte donc je suis (French: I fight therefore I am) is a documentary film about social and political struggles in Greece and Spain, directed by Yannis Youlountas.
+It was released in September 2015 in France.
+The title comes from an aphorism of the philosopher René Descartes, Cogito ergo sum (I think therefore I am).
+Although it was not distributed by any mainstream company, it found success and has been shown to numerous theaters, festivals, in France and in Europe.
 It received two awards.
 The film is available under a Creative Commons license.